River Line (NJ Transit): NJ Transit takeover

-On September 3, 2025, NJ Transit took over the line from Alstom.
+On September 3, 2025, NJ Transit announced it would take over the line from Alstom.
 The takeover came following several years of equipment issues and reports of delays.
+The full takeover by NJ Transit was completed by February 14, 2026.

 Ownership and time sharing agreement

 Except at each end of the line, the River Line was Conrail's Bordentown Secondary until June 1, 1999, when NJ Transit bought it for $67.5 million.
 NJ Transit has exclusive access to run light rail passenger service on the line from 05:30 to 22:10 Sunday through Friday, and all of Saturday night and Sunday morning.
 Conrail has exclusive access for freight at other times.
 Either agency may request to use the line at abnormal times in case of a special event or emergency.

 Within a year of the River Line's launch, the Federal Railroad Administration (FRA) granted permission to adjust timesharing agreement (more technically, "temporal separation") terms.
-NJ Transit and Conrail agreed to divide the line into two segments, from Camden to Bordentown (south), and from Bordentown to Trenton (north).
+NJ Transit and Conrail agreed to divide the line into two segments, from Camden to Bordentown (south), and Bordentown to Trenton (north).
 In the northern section, the passenger period starts at 5:45 a.m. instead of 6 a.m.
 Initially, these new periods allowed NJ Transit to deadhead equipment from Trenton to Bordentown and Florence at 5.45 a.m., to form the 6:08 a.m. and 6:23 a.m. northbound departures.
 These early morning trains provide earlier connections at Trenton for NJ Transit's Northeast Corridor services to Newark and New York City than were available previously.